As luck would have it, when this story’s title appeared on-screen, Sue was momentarily distracted by our cat, Tegan (who really is a mouth on legs).

 Me: Let’s not get into that now.

-As the Doctor walks towards the archway that makes Daleks even more Daleky, Nicol walks in on us.
+As the Doctor walks through the archway, which makes Daleks even more Daleky, Nicol walks in on us.

-Nicol: So this is what a recon looks like, is it?
-How can you watch this?
-I had no idea you were torturing mum like this.
+Nicol: So this is what a recon looks like.
+How can you watch this rubbish?
+I had no idea you were torturing my mam like this.

-Sue: Don’t step through the door, you idiot!
+Sue: (Pointing at the screen) Don’t step through that door, you idiot!

 Me: Don’t worry, Nicol, she’s fine.

-Nicol leaves, shaking her head in mock pity on her way out.
+Nicol leaves us to it, shaking her head on her way out.

-Sue: That’s a very scary moment for the kids.
-He must be putting it on, though.
-He’s far too smart for the Daleks.
+Sue: That was a scary moment for the kids.
+The Doctor must be putting it on, though.
+He’s much too smart for the Daleks.

-As the guest cast start dropping like flies, Sue finally succumbs to the conclusion she has been subconsciously battling against ever since the story started.
+As the guest cast start dropping like flies, Sue finally gives in to the conclusion that she’s been subconsciously battling against ever since we started this story.

-Sue: So, is Victoria the new companion?
-I’m running out of options and I know the rules.
+Sue: So, is Victoria the new companion or not?
+I’m running out of options, and I’m sure I know the rules.

 Me: Finally, she gets it.

-The Doctor manages to infect a squad of Daleks with the human factor and before you can say ‘genocide’, the Doctor has managed to kick-start a civil war on Skaro.
+The Doctor infects a squad of Daleks with the human factor, and before you can say “Genocide!”, he’s started a civil war on Skaro.

 Sue: This probably looked great.
 It feels like a proper series finale with all these explosions going off.
-It feels very epic.
+It feels epic.
 Is this what it would have looked like when it went out?
-The moving images we are watching now?
+The moving images we’re watching now?